-If you’re a CIO or IT Executive at an SAP manufacturer, you’re always looking for a cost projection when it comes to new technology adoptions—especially if you’re replacing your current SAP eCommerce solution with something better.
+If you’re an executive at an SAP manufacturer, you’re always looking for a cost projection when it comes to new technology adoptions—especially if you’re replacing your current SAP eCommerce solution with something better.
 That projection must be realistic to help you determine which eCommerce solution will provide the most business value with the least cost, both upfront and ongoing.

 How much should you spend on an SAP eCommerce solution?
 In a Forrester study on Total Cost of Ownership for B2B eCommerce solutions, respondents spent an average of 7% of eCommerce revenues on the eCommerce solution.